Instability of de Sitter space under thermal radiation in different vacua: Discussions and Conclusions

 \subsection{Acknowledgements}

 We thank Robert Brandenberger and Gungwon Kang for useful discussions.
-JG is supported in part by the National Research Foundation of Korea grant funded by the Korean Government, 2019R1A2C2085023.
-JG also acknowledges the Korea-Japan Basic Scientific Cooperation Program supported by the National Research Foundation of Korea and the Japan Society for the Promotion of Science (2020K2A9A2A08000097) and the Ewha Womans University Research Grant of 2020 (1-2020-1630-001-1).
+JG is supported in part by the National Research Foundation of Korea grant funded by the Korean Government (2019R1A2C2085023).
+JG also acknowledges the Korea-Japan Basic Scientific Cooperation Program supported by the National Research Foundation of Korea and the Japan Society for the Promotion of Science (2020K2A9A2A08000097).
 JG is grateful to the Asia Pacific Center for Theoretical Physics for hospitality while this work was under progress.

 {\Alph{section}.\arabic{equation}}